LiviuCP/Matrix/README.md

 - read-write reverse D-Iterator (class ReverseDIterator)
 - read-only reverse D-Iterator (class ConstReverseDIterator)

+3. Error handling

+The Matrix library contains error handling functionality that deals with various situations like: index out of bound, negative arguments provided as indexes, etc. This functionality is by default disabled.
+It can be enabled by adding #define ERROR_CHECKING before the matrix.h include statement.
+It is obviously recommended to do this only when in debug mode.
+For the list of possible errors please consult errorhandling.h.

+There are two ways of triggering the errors: by assertion or by exception.
+By default assertions are made so each error will terminate the code immediately.
+They can be turned into exceptions by adding #define CONVERT_TO_EXCEPTIONS right after the previously mentioned define statement (and obviously before the matrix.h include).
+Exceptions should only be used when you necessarily need to capture an error with a try-catch block.
+I only enabled them in tst_exceptionstests.cpp where I tested that all necessary errors are triggered by the library code.
+In real application scenarios you would normally not require them but instead use asserts for debugging.

 For any questions please feel free to comment on my repo.